GTAP Resources: Resource Display

 Abstract

-We quantify how much increased financing of solar and wind capacity by multilateral development banks (MDBs) in emerging and developing economies (EMDEs), beyond business-as-usual (BAU) projections, can expand electricity supply while supporting economic development and reducing global CO2 emissions.
-Using two interconnected analytical models and a technology-rich computable general equilibrium (CGE) model of the global economy in 2030, we evaluate three scenarios in which annual MDB financing for solar and wind across EMDEs (excluding China and Russia) is projected to rise from a BAU level of $2.12 billion to between $340.26 billion and $489.58 billion (2022 USD) during 2023-2030.
-Across the 14 aggregated EMDEs, median electricity supply in 2030 increases by 1.63-2.18% relative to BAU.
-We find mixed economic outcomes: median GDP rises by 0.11-0.12%, while median welfare declines by 0.12-0.29%.
-When the financing takes the form of grants rather than loans, median GDP rises by 0.14% and median welfare increases by 0.12-0.14%.
-Globally, total CO2 emissions fall by 0.46-0.55%.
-These findings indicate that increasing MDB financing of solar and wind can increase electricity supply in EMDEs, generate economic gains when financed through grants rather than loans, and contribute to reductions in global CO2 emissions.
+We quantify how increased financing of solar and wind capacity by multilateral development banks (MDBs) in emerging and developing economies (EMDEs) can expand electricity supply, support economic development, and reduce global CO2 emissions.
+Using two interconnected analytical models and a technology-rich computable general equilibrium (CGE) model of the global economy in 2030, we evaluate three scenarios in which annual MDB financing for solar and wind across EMDEs (excluding China and Russia) rises from a business-as-usual (BAU) level of $2.12 billion (2022 USD) to three alternative levels spanning $340.26–$489.58 billion (2022 USD) during 2023–2030.
+Across 14 aggregated EMDEs, median changes in electricity supply in 2030 relative to BAU are positive, ranging from 1.63–2.18%, depending on the policy scenario.
+Median changes in GDP are positive, ranging from 0.11–0.12%, depending on the scenario, while median changes in consumption are negative, ranging from -0.29% to -0.12%, depending on the scenario.
+When financing takes the form of grants rather than loans, the median changes in GDP are positive and 0.14% for each of the three scenarios, and the median changes in consumption are positive, ranging from 0.12–0.14%, depending on the scenario.
+Globally, total CO2 emissions fall by 0.46–0.55%, depending on the scenario.
+These findings indicate that increasing MDB financing for solar and wind can boost electricity supply in EMDEs, generate economic gains when provided as grants, and contribute to reductions in global CO2 emissions.

 Resource Details () GTAP Keywords